deryckoe/user-toolkit/README.txt

 * Switch to any user account from the Users screen and be able to switch back to your own user later.
 * Fix: First created user cannot be disabled.

+= 1.1.2 =
+* Fixed an issue that allows disabling the first user created.
+* Fixed an issue that disabled the user when editing their own profile.

 == Upgrade Notice ==

 = 1.0.0 =